 Then, the periodontist or oral surgeon will take over.
-He will gently move the tooth back and forth in the socket with a special tool.
-This enables the tooth to gradually become separated from its ligament, and slowly be pulled out of the socket.
+He gently moves the tooth back and forth in the socket with a special tool.
+This enables the tooth to gradually become separated from its ligament and slowly be pulled out of the socket.
 That’s it!
 Your pain should almost instantly go away.

-You will be given after-care instructions by our oral surgeon to help the socket and adjacent area heal properly and reduce the risk of infection.
-You can expect your socket to fully heal in 7 to 10 days.
+Our oral surgeon will give you after-care instructions to help the socket and adjacent area heal properly and reduce the risk of infection.
+You can expect your socket to heal fully in 7 to 10 days.

 Replacing Missing Teeth

-For patients needing a tooth replacement, Dr. Cain may recommend a dental implant for their long-term benefits and natural function and appearance.
-Dental implants are surgically implanted into the jaw.
-Implants provide lasting oral health, stability and support natural bone regeneration preventing deterioration of the jawline.
+For patients needing a tooth replacement, Dr. Cain may recommend a dental implant for its long-term benefits, natural function, and appearance.
+An oral surgeon places dental implants right into the jaw.
+Implants provide lasting oral health and stability, and support natural bone regeneration preventing deterioration of the jawline.

 Dr. Cain places all types of dental implants to meet your unique needs.
 He has extensive training in implant dentistry and performs all phases of treatment in the comfort of our Knoxville dentist office.